A paste based on chickpeas and tahini (sesame seed paste) used

 e.g. unchopped herbs, raw baby spinach leaves, sun-dried

-tomatoes, sliced boiled eggs, sliced olives, whole olives or patterns
+tomatoes, sliced boiled eggs, sliced olives, whole olives, edible flowers or patterns

 made with paprika powder.